leagues

 VBC RESERVES THE RIGHT TO REQUEST A DOCTOR’S NOTE SHOULD A PARTICIPANT WITHDRAW DUE TO INJURY OR ILLNESS.

-EQUIPMENT & UNIFORM
+EQUIPMENT & UNIFORMS

 What equipment is provided by Volleyball BC, and what do players need to bring?